Research and monitoring activities require a “special use” permit. Employees of the U.S. Fish and Wildlife Service do not need this permit.

 Although a refuge use may be both appropriate and compatible, the refuge manager retains the authority to not allow the use or modify the use.
 For example, on some occasions, two appropriate and compatible uses may be in conflict with each other.
 In these situations, even though both uses are appropriate and compatible, the refuge manager may need to limit or entirely curtail one of the uses in order to provide the greatest benefit to refuge resources and the public.
 See the compatibility policy (603 FW 2.11G) for information concerning resolution of these conflicts.

-Compatible use.
-A proposed or existing wildlife-dependent recreational use or any other use of a national wildlife refuge that, based on sound professional judgment, will not materially interfere with or detract from the fulfillment of the National Wildlife Refuge System mission or the purposes of the national wildlife refuge.
+A compatible use is a proposed or existing wildlife-dependent recreational use or any other use of a national wildlife refuge that, based on sound professional judgment, will not materially interfere with or detract from the fulfillment of the National Wildlife Refuge System mission or the purposes of the national wildlife refuge.

-A compatibility determination is required for all refuge uses as defined by the term “refuge use” and must include in the analysis consideration of all associated facilities, structures, and improvements, including those constructed or installed by us or at our direction.
-This requirement will apply to all such facilities, structures, improvements, and refuge actions associated with uses that we approve on or after the effective date of this policy and to the replacement or major repair or alteration of facilities, structures, and improvements associated with already approved uses.
+To summarize the compatible use policy, a compatibility determination is required for all refuge uses and must include in the analysis consideration of all associated facilities, structures, and improvements, including those constructed or installed by us or at our direction.

 (a) The proposed use conflicts with any applicable law or regulation (e.g., Wilderness Act, Endangered Species Act, Marine Mammal Protection Act, Migratory Bird Treaty Act);